-I’m willing to bet you’ve already searched half the internet just to get to this point.
-First, you had to research whether vegetable powders were even effective in the first place, and you had to find the best brands to use.
+I bet you’ve already searched half the internet to get to this point.
+First, you had to research whether vegetable powders were effective in the first place, and you had to find the best brands.

-And now that you’ve finally selected the best greens powder for you, you may be starting to wonder when you should actually drink it.
+And now that you’ve finally selected the best greens powder, you may wonder when you should drink it.

-While there is a general answer to this question, it is important to remember that a lot depends on your situation.
-For example, many people like to drink their greens right before or after a workout.
+While there is a general answer to this question, it is essential to remember that a lot depends on your situation.
+For example, many people drink their greens right before or after a workout.